SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

 ##Table or Multi-line Text Arguments

-If the step binding method should match for steps having [[table or multi-line text arguments|Using Gherkin Language in SpecFlow]], additional `Table` and/or `string` parameters have to be defined in the method signature to be able to receive the these arguments.
+If the step definition method should match for steps having [[table or multi-line text arguments|Using Gherkin Language in SpecFlow]], additional `Table` and/or `string` parameters have to be defined in the method signature to be able to receive the these arguments.
 If both table and multi-line text argument is used for the step, the multi-line text argument is provided first.

 ```
 Given the following books